redtexts/texts/rutgers_1916_the_left_wing.md

 as soon as you use them for a real attack on capitalist institutions?

-If you look beyond the form to the facts, there proves to be no greater lie than that o [sic] political democracy in the United States.
+If you look beyond the form to the facts, there proves to be no greater lie than that of political democracy in the United States.

 Some clever headed theoreticians will answer: we cannot deny the facts, but there is something in the form, because this will enable us to have